ddella/ProxySQL/README.md

 SAVE MYSQL VARIABLES TO DISK;
 ```

-## MySQL Users
+## MySQL User for frontend

 > The username, in this section, is the one used by the client or if you prefer, the frontend.
 As an example, if you have a website developped in PHP, it's the username configured in your PHP code to access the database.
-See below and example of what would be our configuration with a ProxySQL in front of MariaDB SQL servers.
+See below an example of what would be our configuration in the PHP code with a ProxySQL in front of MariaDB SQL servers.

 ```php
 $host       = "proxysql"; // the SQL server (or proxy or load balancer)